 Emma speaks regularly on craft, the digital landscape, and reinvention, and her blog “Our Stories, Ourselves” explores the intertwined themes of life and writing.
 She is on the Board of Advisors of the Society of Children’s Book Writers & Illustrators (SCBWI) and can be followed online at Twitter (@drydenbks), Facebook, Google+, LinkedIn, and Pinterest.

-Emma is a born and bred New Yorker and lives there with her family in the Upper West Side apartment in which she grew up.
+Emma is a born and bred New Yorker and splits her time between the Upper West Side apartment in which she grew up and Bristol, Rhode Island.

 Jane Dixon-Smith, Design & Branding Consultant